Austrian presidential election: Who is Norbert Hofer

 "He wants a very small of flow of migration and refugees," Rathkolb continued.
 "And where he is most outspoken is against Muslims who he says are bringing political Islam into Austria."

-Pro-EU: Early in the campaign Hofer indicated support for a referendum on Austria's membership in the European Union, but he has recently changed his tune.
+Pro-EU: Early in the campaign Hofer indicated support for a referendum on Austria's membership in the European Union, but he recently changed his tune.

 "Hofer is not interested in a British-style referendum on Austria leaving the EU," said Rathkolb.
 "That's because he knows from the polls that Austrians are not interested in following the British example."